AMALNR98/Data-Science-ML-AI_Big_Data_with_Cloud_TABLEAU/AWS/IAM/IAM(Identity and Access Management) User.md

 ***Identity and Access Management***
 ---
-It looks like there might be a typo or misunderstanding in your question.
 "IAM" typically stands for "Identity and Access Management," and it is a crucial component in cloud computing platforms, including Amazon Web Services (AWS).

 IAM (Identity and Access Management) services provide a set of tools and technologies to manage access to resources securely.
 In the context of AWS: